BlogCan Students Access Turnitin Without Their University? Here Is the Truth

 What you actually get from a real report

 A genuine Turnitin report gives you three things a free tool cannot.
 The similarity score against the full database, including the student papers archive.
-The AI writing score, split in 2026 into AI-generated and AI-generated then paraphrased.
+The AI writing score, split into AI-generated and AI-generated-then-paraphrased categories.
 The colour-coded source list, so you can see whether a match is a properly cited quote or an uncited passage that needs fixing.

 With that in hand you can act before the deadline rather than after.
 If the report shows trouble in a specific chapter, our dissertation writing help team can rework that section while keeping your research intact.